True Salvation – What Are The Requirements for True Salvation ?

 God loves you very much.
 You are God’s first love, and He loves you more than anything else that He created.

-You are God’s treasure, and you are more valuable and precious than to God than anything else He has created.
+And you are God’s treasure, and you are more valuable and precious than to God than anything else He has created.

-You are God’s passion, and He is passionate about you and about having a restored personal love relationship with you.
+And you are God’s passion, and He is passionate about you and about having a restored personal love relationship with you.

 - “We have peace with God through our Lord Jesus Christ.” – Romans 5:1